Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

 surrounded by ``[]`` (we'll demonstrate this later as well).

+The body of the function should be fairly straightforward to figure out, but it introduces a new function -
+:py:meth:`irc.replySuccess <supybot.callbacks.RichReplyMethods.replySuccess>`.
-The body of the function should be fairly straightforward to figure out, but it introduces a new function - irc.replySuccess.
-This is just a generic "I succeeded" command which responds with whatever the bot owner has configured to be the success response (configured in supybot.replies.success).
+This is just a generic "I
+succeeded" command which responds with whatever the bot owner has configured to be the success response (configured in supybot.replies.success).
 Note that we don't do any error-checking in the plugin, and that's because we simply don't